friendlyanon/cmake-init/README.md

 reason for this is that only [Makefiles and Ninja][9] are supported with CMake for use with cppcheck.
 For other generators, this feature is a no-op.

+### Doxygen

+[Doxygen][11] is a tool to generate documentation from annotated source code.
+In conjunction with it, [m.css][12] is used for presenting the generated documentation.

+The generated projects will have a `docs` target in developer mode, which can be used to build the documentation into the `<binary-dir>/docs/html` directory.

+After Doxygen is installed, please make sure the `doxygen` executable exists in the `PATH`, otherwise you might get confusing error messages.

 ## Usage

 * `cmake-init <path>`